8apostal8/PancakeScanner/README.md

 4. Now, simply **drag and drop** your downloaded `SuperScanner.ps1` file directly into that terminal window (Windows will automatically fill in the correct path) and hit **ENTER** to run the scan!

-5. The scanner completes its diagnostic run in roughly 3 seconds [INDEX: 14].
+5. The scanner completes its diagnostic run in roughly 3 seconds.
 Safe parameters are highlighted in **green**, while suspicious triggers turn **red/yellow**.

 ---
 *Powered by Pancake Power.
-The source code is entirely open for audit and completely safe to use [INDEX: 20].*
+The source code is entirely open for audit and completely safe to use.*